 When the suicide rate of police officers (18.1) is compared with the 21.89 rate for a comparable demographic population, it appears that police officers have a lower rate of suicide than the population according to Aamodt, 2008.

-Incidence of suicide tend to be elevated in cities like Chicago, where chronic gun violence and a murder rate in the hundreds per year means cops see a staggering amount of trauma and may gradually become numb to the exposure of pain and suffering (Joyner, 2009).
+Incidence of suicide tend to be elevated in cities like Chicago, where chronic gun violence and a murder rate in the hundreds per year means cops see a staggering amount of traumatic events.
+As a result, they may gradually become numb to the exposure of pain and suffering (Joyner, 2009).
 A Department of Justice report found that the suicide rate in the Chicago Police Department is 60 percent higher than the national average.
-According to the Chicago Sun Times, in a note to department members Wednesday, CPD Supt.
-Eddie Johnson said, “Death by suicide is clearly a problem in Law Enforcement and in the Chicago Police Department.
+According to the 2018 Chicago Sun Times, in a note to department members, former CPD Supt.
+Eddie Johnson said in 2018, “Death by suicide is clearly a problem in Law Enforcement and in the Chicago Police Department.
 We all have our breaking points, a time of weakness where we feel as if there is no way out, no alternative.
 But it does not have to end that way.
 You are NOT alone.
 Death by suicide is a problem that we can eliminate together” CST September 12, 2018.
 Chicago PD is not alone with the problem of suicide among its men and women in blue.
+In fact, smaller departments with fewer than 50 officers often have high rates of suicide and lack the peer support and clinical resources that enable officers to find help during times of crisis.

 Law enforcement officers (LEO’s) encounter the worst of all experience on a routine basis.
 The people who call the police may be society’s best upstanding citizens but on this occasion it could be the worst day of their lives and they seek help from police.
 Many times it is not the pillars of society seeking help but those people in the fringes or margins of society now victims of violent crime or abuse.